practicalli/blog-cryogen/content/md/posts/london-clojurians-community-a-brief-history.md

 ## Monthly talks Online

 September 2018 I left my role at Citi (a financial company where I ran 5 teams across several continents).
-I decided to focus on filling in all the gaps in my Clojure knowlege, so did the [100 days of code challenge](https://github.com/practicalli-john/100-days-of-clojure-code).
+I decided to focus on filling in all the gaps in my Clojure knowledge, so did the [100 days of code challenge](https://github.com/practicalli-john/100-days-of-clojure-code).
 Half-way through the challenge I started the Practicalli YouTube channel and ran a weekly Clojure study event online, which proved very popular and a viable way to do live coding and presentations.

 Over the next 2 years I created 100+ hours of video content showing my Clojure coding skills (or occasionally lack of them).